DaveLangcaster/getting-and-cleaning-data-course-project/README.md

 ## Tidying the Data <a name="tidying-data"></a>

 The R script <code>run_analysis.R</code> can be used to re-create the tidy data set.
 The script merges training and test data together to create a single data set, the columns containing mean and standard deviation measurements are extracted (79 variables from the original 561).
-These measurements were then avareaged for each subject and activity type.
-This final data set was then written to a text file.
+These measurements are then avaraged for each subject and activity type.
+This final data set is then written to a text file.

 <code>run_analysis.R</code> carries out the following steps to produce the final, tidy, data set: